MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-other-languages.md

 7. Test the connector code using the [TestApp utility](/MicrosoftSearch/custom-connector-sdk-testapp).

-8. [Publish a connection](/MicrosoftSearch/custom-connector-sdk-publish) for your custom connector on Microsoft 365 Admin Center.
+8. [Publish a connection](/MicrosoftSearch/custom-connector-sdk-publish) for your custom connector on the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home#/MicrosoftSearch/Connectors/add).

 ## See also